ryatoa/panther-docs/panther/sending-events/aws.md

 [docs.aws.amazon.com/eventbridge/latest/userguide/filtering-examples-structure.html](https://docs.aws.amazon.com/eventbridge/latest/userguide/filtering-examples-structure.html){:target="_blank"}

-You can setup multiple filter rules, each looking for a different type of event from different services that al have the same target Lambda function.
+You can setup multiple filter rules, each looking for a different type of event from different services that all have the same target Lambda function.

 # Configuring the messages sent to panther